-To make it easier for you to vote, Internet voting is available.
+To make it easier for you to vote in advance of the Annual Meeting, Internet voting is available.
 The instructions on the Notice of Internet Availability of Proxy Materials or your proxy card describe how to use these convenient services.

-All shareholders are cordially invited to attend the meeting in person.
-Whether or not you expect to attend in person, you are urged to vote as soon as possible by Internet or mail so that your shares may be voted in accordance with your wishes.
-Granting a proxy does not affect your right to revoke it later or vote your shares in person in the event you should attend the Annual Meeting.
+All shareholders are cordially invited to attend the Annual Meeting in person.
+Whether or not you expect to attend, you are urged to vote as soon as possible by Internet or mail so that your shares may be voted in accordance with your wishes.
+Granting a proxy does not affect your right to revoke it later or vote your shares in the event you should attend the Annual Meeting.

-April 18, 2019
+April 17, 2020